 In conclusion, if you ever get the chance to fly long-haul in business class, do it!

-I took my third set of flights to Chicago, this time flying direct from/to Manchester with American Airlines, in October/November.
+I took my third set of flights in October/November, this time flying direct from/to Manchester with American Airlines.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead. [bawlu_buttons]